-The primary and secondary objectives and endpoints are stated in the master protocol H0P-MC-CPMP (CPMP) and DPNP disease-state addendum ([DSA] H0P-MC-CPMP[3]).
+The primary and secondary objectives and endpoints are stated in the master protocol H0P-MC-CPMP (CPMP) and OA disease-state addendum (DSA; H0P-MC-CPMP[1]).

-Overall Design:
+Overall Design

-This is a 26-week, Phase 2, randomized, double-blind, placebo-controlled study that will compare LY3016859 versus placebo in participants with DPNP.
+This is a 26-week, Phase 2, randomized, double-blind, placebo-controlled study that will compare LY3016859 versus placebo in participants with OA in the knee.

-Disclosure Statement: This is a randomized, investigator- and participant-blind, placebo-controlled, Phase 2 clinical trial.
+Disclosure Statement: This is a randomized, investigator- and participant-blind, placebocontrolled, Phase 2 clinical trial.